Hide an element until its DataSource is ready

-Use the DataSource's loaded and inProgress properties to conditionally render content or a placeholder while data is being fetched.
+Use the DataSource's loaded and inProgress properties to conditionally render content and disable controls while data is being fetched.

 <App var.nonce="{0}">